1983 Southland Conference men's basketball tournament

 The Cardinals received a bid to the 1983 NCAA Tournament.
-They were the only Southland member invited to the tournament.
+They were the only Southland member invited to the NCAA tournament.

 Format

 All seven of the conference's members participated in the tournament field.
 They were seeded based on regular season conference records, with the top seed earning a bye into the semifinal round.
 The other six teams entered into the quarterfinal round.

 All games were played at the Beaumont Civic Center in Beaumont, Texas, the home court of regular season champion Lamar.